wuweiweiwu/blog/posts/practical-typescript-generics.md

 const testEl = <Box as={Test} />;
 ```

 We've parameterized the `as` prop to be of type `ElementType` which allows us to render the `Box` as any possible components or DOM elements.
-By using `ComponentPropsWithoutRef`, the `Box` component will inherit any props that come from `as` in a type safe way.
-For example, the `Test` component requires a `name` prop, and if that prop is not specified on `Box` when `Test` is passed as `as`, TypeScript will error out.
+By using `ComponentPropsWithoutRef`, the `Box` component will also inherit any props that come from `as` in a type safe way.
+For example, the `Test` component requires a `name` prop, and if that prop is not specified on `Box` when `Test` is passed as `as`, TypeScript will error.

+This pattern is especially prevalent in third party UI libraries such as [`chakra-ui`](https://chakra-ui.com/) and [`mui`](https://mui.com/).

+## Conclusion

+Above are a couple of example of TypeScript generic usage that I've found to be extremely useful day to day.
+I hope you find them helpful as well!
+If you're interested in how I set up my TypeScript code samples on this blog post, check out [Shiki-Twoslash](https://shikijs.github.io/twoslash/).